buildbot/buildbot/www/guanlecoja/README.md

 ### ChangeLog

+* 0.4.2: update gulp-bower-deps to retry after cleaning up the lib directory
 * 0.4.1: Do not uglyfy vendor.js.
-It is too difficult to debug in case of error
+Some vendors actually fail to run properly when uglified
 * 0.4.0: upgrade dependencies, and reintroduce browserify optimization
 * 0.3.7: revert Prebuild most of the dependencies.
 Was not stable enough
 * 0.3.6: Prebuild most of the dependencies. node_modules dir is now  100MB smaller